 4. How much does a pig weigh when it goes to market and how long does it them to grow to market weight?

 A typical market pig weighs about 270-280 pounds.
 It takes about 5 1/2 – 6 months from birth to market.
 Most people are amazed at how fast they grow.
+The reason they grow as fast as they do is due to genetics, proper nutrition and management.

 5. Are pigs given hormones?

 No. It is illegal to give pigs hormones for growth promotant.
 Period.
+No exceptions.

 6. Are pigs given antibiotics?